luni64/TeensyStep/README.md

 TeensyStep basically uses the following two classes to control the steppers

 ### Stepper Class
-The *Stepper* class encapsulates the physical properties of a stepper motor and its driver:
+The *Stepper* class encapsulates the following physical properties of a stepper motor and its driver:
-- Teensy pin numbers the STEP and DIR signals are connected to.
+- Pin numbers of the STEP and DIR signals.
 - Maximium speed and pull-in speed of the motor (pull-in speed is the speed up to which the motor can be started without the need for acceleration).
 - Step pulse polarity, i.e., if your driver requires active high or active low step pulses.
 - Setting for inverted rotation direction